-Ultimately, there is a lot more information to consider if you are thinking about inviting one of these guys into your home, so sit back, relax and read on to learn a bit more about the two breeds, and hopefully you will discover if either of these guys are the right breed for you and your lifestyle.
+Ultimately, there is a lot more information to consider if you are thinking about inviting one of these guys into your home, so sit back, relax and read on to learn a bit more about the two breeds, and hopefully, you will discover if either of these guys is the right breed for you and your lifestyle.

 Australian Cattle Dog